MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

    //
    if (a.length <= 1) return a

-   // Take the first element of the array 'a' as the pivot let pivot = a[0]
+   // Take the first element of the array 'a' as the pivot element let pivot = a[0]
    // Create an empty left array
    let left = []